dzida/data-tools/README.md

 Dependencies
 ------------
-Project is implemented in Python 2.7.
+Project is implemented using Python 2.7.
 Project does not require any external modules.

 Attribution